-2. Press the SETUP + DISPLAY DATA keys together and observe the current battery voltage, listed as BAT.
-When the unit is operating on its batteries, the voltage displayed will vary from an initial 5.2-5.4 volts (fully charged) dropping slowly to 4.2 volts (batteries nearly empty).
+2. Press the LEFT ARROW and RIGHT ARROW keys together and observe the current battery voltage, listed as BAT.
+When the unit is operating on its batteries, the voltage displayed will vary from an initial 5.2-5.4 volts (fully charged), dropping slowly to 4.2 volts (batteries nearly discharged).